drakewilcox/Divebar-Jukebox/README.md

 ### Admin Features
 - [ ] Add ability to add and save custom artwork to an album in edit modal
 - [ ] Add ability to filter by active in collection list
-- [ ] Add Ability to search collection and library to Admin View
+- [ ] Add functionality for searching collection and library to Admin View
 - [x] Add ability to preview individual tracks in edit modal.
 - [ ] Add authorization to admin features
 - [ ] Add track duration to Edit Modal